Strawberry Shortcake

 Make the Shortcakes

-1. In a large bowl whisk together the flour, sugar, baking powder, and salt.
+1. In a large bowl whisk together flour, sugar, baking powder, and salt.

 2. Cut in butter or oil until mixture resembles coarse crumbs.

-3. Make a well in the center of the flour mixture and pour in milk.
+3. Make a well in center of flour mixture and pour in milk.
 Mix just until most of the flour is moistened, then turn mixture out onto a floured surface.

 4. Knead lightly, up to 10-12 times, until you have a soft but not too sticky dough.
 Don’t overwork or biscuits will be tough.

 6. Using a biscuit cutter or a round glass 2-3in / 5-7cm in diameter, cut out as many biscuits as you can.
 Place biscuits on baking sheet.
-Collect the dough scraps and reshape into a ball.
-Repeat patting into a circle and slicing biscuits until dough is used up.
-You’ll probably only repeat the cutting process 2-3 times at most, depending on the size of your biscuit cutter.
+Collect dough scraps and reshape into a ball.
+Repeat patting into a circle and cutting until dough is used up, probably 2-3 times at most, depending on size of biscuit cutter.

 7. Bake biscuits in preheated oven for 10-12 minutes, or until risen and lightly golden brown.